rachelfinucane/MusicVisuals/README.md

 generation of branches.
 This continues until the branch is too small to continue.
 It then returns to the previous branch and goes in the opposite direction, drawing the branches in order of depth-first, rather than breadth-first.

-The angle of the changes with the amplitude of the music.
+The angle of the branches changes with the amplitude of the music.

 ```Java
 private void drawSelf(float bHeight) {